 Once the body is made holy, it is to stay that way through sanctification (obedience to God’s ways), which is the believer’s responsibility, “Because it is written, be ye holy for I am holy” (1Peter 1:16).
 One cannot and will not be born again twice.

 For the Christian, fornication can be committed outside of or within Biblical marriage.
-It is a transgression that either puts a Biblical marriage “asunder” and/or keeps an individual from ever having a Biblical marriage.
+It is a transgression that either causes a Biblical marriage to be defiled and illegitmate and/or keeps an individual from ever having a Biblical marriage.
 Let me illustrate each situation:

 To fornicate one’s self outside of Biblical marriage is for an unmarried person who is Biblically qualified for marriage to be sexually intimate in an inordinate disapproved way.
 To ascertain what it means to be “Biblically qualified”, please read my article “The Honor of Biblical Marriage.”

 Let me offer examples of this sinful violation outside of Biblical marriage for the born again Christian who, before committing any of these, is Biblically qualified to marry in the Lord:

 1. Being sexually intimate with someone else who is married (they having been sexually intimate with another and not Biblically free from them) – adultery.

 2. Being sexually intimate with the same gender – homosexuality.